35 Irreversible dynamics

 35.3 TKE as a prognostic variable

 The subscale viscosity describes the influence of the TKE on the resolved scales.
-One can use the volumetric TKE
+One can introduce the volumetric TKE

 \[ \begin{align} K_s \coloneqq \rho k_s \end{align} \]